metagenomics/metagenomics-tk/docs/tutorials/tutorial1/classification.md

-Taxonomonic classification tools assign taxonommic labels to reads or assembled contigs of metagenomic datasets.
+Taxonomic classification tools assign taxonomic labels to reads or assembled contigs of metagenomic datasets.
 We will perform taxonomic classification of our genome bins using GTDB-Tk.

 ## Genome Taxonomy Database (GTDB)